 In 2023 Karol is Artist in Residence at NOSPR Katowice and held the same position at Radio France for three seasons.
 The same year he receives the Orchestra Award of the International Classical Awards (ICMA).
 This season he will also perform the world premiere of Philippe Hersant’s « Unstern » concerto for organ and orchestra, with the Orchestre National de Lyon conducted by Antony Hermus.
+This same year, he is artist in residence at NOSPR Katowice, after having held a similar position at Radio France for three seasons.
+Still in 2023, he is the first organist ever to receive an ICMA orchestra award.

 Karol Mossakowski seeks to keep music alive thanks to improvisation, to which he gives an important role in his recitals and develops in silent film accompaniment.
 In 2017 his accompaniment of Dreyer’s Jeanne d’Arc for Lyon’s Festival Lumière was released in DVD on Gaumont.
 In 2021 he releases his first solo album Rivages featuring works from Bach, Mozart, Mendelssohn, and Liszt connected by improvisations, on Tempéraments, Radio France’s label.
 Two years later, he records Poulenc’s Concerto pour orgue and Jongen’s Symphonie Concertante with the NFM Wroclaw Philharmonic Orchestra and Giancarlo Guerrero, an album that is released in 2023 and critically acclaimed internationally by the media.